Kristoffer Raasted

 Opadstræbende Linjer

 The video below shows Kristoffer’s performance “Opadstræbende Linjer” from the program we curated for Alt_Cph 2013.
-The title translates roughly to “lines striving upwards“.
-With this performance, the artist tries to share a religious experience he had not long before.
-He describes it as a knowledge that cannot be related to any specific religion or confession.
-He also points out the importance of keep asking oneself the big, metaphysical questions.
-Also in the year 2013.
-What we actually see is intense work with a small array of everyday materials.
+The title translates roughly to “Ascending Lines”.
+With this performance, the artist attempred to share a spiritual experience he had experienced not long before.
+He described it as a knowledge that cannot be related to any specific religion or confession.
+He also points out the importance of keeping to ask oneself the big, metaphysical questions.
+Even in the year 2013.
+What we actually see is intense performance work with a small array of everyday materials.
 First he sits in a field of gras, where he hammers on some material and colors a white canvas.
 He changes location, moves to a junk strewn courtyard where he drums on empty paint canisters and a small cymbal.
 All these actions are executed in a slow, almost sleep walking quality.

 Elektriske Guitarer